SilkePilon/KnowledgeBook/README.md

 ## About 📬

-Project Beehive is an open source Minecraft bot with a goal to provide players access to helpful gameplay features at no cost.
-Developed with a clean user interface, Project Beehive offers various plugins and options similar to paid alternatives out there.
-The project is completely free, open source, and welcoming to contributions from the Minecraft community.
-Check the wiki for information on plugins, setup guides, contributing, and more.
-We aim to provide Minecraft players with an easy-to-use bot to enhance their gameplay experience without needing to pay.
-Feel free to open issues for bugs, suggestions, or questions!
+Project Skyview (idk if this is a good name?) is an open-source Minecraft bot management platform that provides players with a user-friendly web interface to create and control helpful bots.
+Our goal is to enhance the Minecraft multiplayer experience with powerful automation tools, all at no cost to the player.

+## Getting Started

+Check our [Wiki](link-to-wiki) for detailed guides on:
+- Setting up Project Skyview
+- Creating and managing bots
+- Using the item delivery system
+- Accessing the 2D map view
+- And more!

 ## Features 🕹